High School Core Subjects

 This course includes comprehensive coverage of precalculus topics as well as in-depth coverage of discrete mathematics and data analysis.
 An emphasis on key areas of mathematics, such as trigonometry and discrete mathematics provides a solid introduction to calculus.

-AP Calculus AB is an introductory college-level calculus course.
+Equivalent to AP Calculus AB, MAT 141 is an introductory college-level calculus course taught at Immanuel.
+This is a Dual Credit course for students to earn college Math credit as well as Immanuel graduation credit with weighted GPA.
 Students cultivate their understanding of differential and integral calculus through engaging with real-world problems represented graphically, numerically, analytically, and verbally and using definitions and theorems to build arguments and justify conclusions as they explore concepts like change, limits, and the analysis of functions.

 This one-year course is an in-depth study of Life Sciences.
 Through project based investigations, field exercises, demonstrations, research, and coursework students will develop an understanding of: Ecology, Cellular Biology (Prokaryotic and Eukaryotic), Genetics, Biological Diversity (and the History of), Botany, Invertebrate and Vertebrate Biology, and the Human Body Systems.
 Inquiry based laboratory and field exercises will help students develop critical thinking skills, perform collection and analysis of data proficiently, and understand proper laboratory procedures.
 The foundation of the class is based upon the standards developed by the California Board of Education.